Archive for category Subject: Chinese painting

 The Tao Of Sketching || Qu Lei Lei

-Posted by henry in Author: Qu Lei Lei, Medium: Drawing, Publisher: CICO Books, Subject: Chinese painting, Subject: Sketching on November 21, 2006
+Posted by Henry in Author: Qu Lei Lei, Medium: Drawing, Publisher: CICO Books, Subject: Chinese painting, Subject: Sketching on Nov 21, 2006

 When this landed on the mat, I nearly choked on my Cornflakes.
 I have a diagnosed allergy to any book that has the word ‘Tao’ in the title and isn’t about Chinese philosophy.
 Actually, I tend to come out in spots even when that is what they’re about, but I’m too old and too cynical to be a new-ager.